Quantum-Node-RED/node-red-qiskit-functionalities/README.md

 - **Gates**

     The Gates category includes various gates that can be applied to qubits, such as the Hadamard gate and the NOT gate.
-These gates can be arranged and combined in any order, but they must be placed after the _qbit_ node.
+These gates can be arranged and combined in any order, but they must be placed after the _qubit_ node.
     ![image](https://github.com/Quantum-Node-RED/node-red-qiskit-functionality/blob/uniform-documentation-flow-style/Readme_Image/Interactive_gates.png)